GiperB0la/Netforge/README.md

 );
 ```

-Session errors can be handled by overriding:
+Session-level errors can be handled by overriding:

 ```cpp
 void on_error(const boost::system::error_code& ec) override